-- Speeding or disobeying traffic laws are major offenses that cause car accidents and are not only harmful to the driver of the vehicle, but other drivers and pedestrians, as well as property.
+- Speeding or disobeying traffic laws are major offenses that cause car accidents and are not only harmful to the driver of the vehicle but to other drivers and pedestrians, as well as property.

-- File a police report so that you have a record of the incident.
-When it comes to personal injury claims, the report will involve statements from both drivers involved in the accident, any passengers, and eye witnesses to the incident.
+- File a Police Report: File a police report so that you have a record of the incident.
+When it comes to personal injury claims, the report will involve statements from both drivers involved in the accident, any passengers, and eyewitnesses to the incident.
 This information will be sent to insurance companies, where liability can be determined.

-- If safe to do so, take pictures of the cars involved and the position in which the cars are in.
+- Collecting the Right Information: If safe to do so, take pictures of the cars involved and the position in which the cars are.
 Liability can be easily determined and hard to deny when there is photographic or video evidence of an accident.
 Photographing the license plate of the other vehicles involved in the accident is also important and any other damage to property can help piece together how the event happened.

-- Exchange contact and insurance information with any other party involved in the car accident which an officer will usually do when he or she arrives at the scene.
+- Talking to the Other Driver: Exchange contact and insurance information with any other party involved in the car accident which an officer will usually do when he or she arrives at the scene.
 It’s important to get the name, driver’s license, vehicle information, insurance company, and insurance policy number of the other driver to ensure he or she does not flee the scene before police arrive to file a report.

-- Report the accident to your insurance company as per your insurance policy.
+- Report to Your Insurance Company: It’s important to contact your insurance company as soon as possible after an accident.
+Report the accident to your insurance company as per your insurance policy.
 Your claim may include property damage and medical coverage, so it’s important to find out what benefits you have.
 If you do go to the hospital for injuries, you may be required to submit your medical bills to your insurance company.
 If you’re afraid your premium may increase, there should be no reason for rates to go up for medical coverage.

-- By this time, you may have a lot of information that you need to keep for your case, so it’s best to keep a physical and digital file of all accident-related material, including police report, insurance policy, the other driver’s contact information, etc. Once you’ve filed your claim and things are ready to move forward, you’ll want to store that information in a file as well to stay organized and on top of your case.
+- Keep a Physical and Digital File: By this time, you may have a lot of information that you need to keep for your case, so it’s best to keep a physical and digital file of all accident-related material, including the police report, insurance policy, and the other driver’s contact information, etc. Once you’ve filed your claim and things are ready to move forward, you’ll want to store that information in a file as well to stay organized and on top of your case.

-- Contact a lawyer to help you navigate through car accidents claims.
+- Contact Personal Injury Lawyers: Contact a lawyer to help you navigate through car accident claims.
 They will make sure to protect your rights during this time.
 Personal injury lawyers can provide necessary legal advice which can help the process of filing a claim and fighting for that claim.
 Having someone who can fully understand your case and your rights will only ensure you’re compensated for any damages you’re entitled to.